kadykov/typstCV/memory-bank/techContext.md

 -   Specific versions of Fedora, Alpine (for builder stage), Pandoc, Just, Typst, and fonts are pinned in the `Dockerfile`.
 This ensures reproducibility.
 -   External Typst packages (`@preview/fontawesome`) are also versioned.

-## Build/Execution Environment
+## Build/Execution/Testing Environment

--   Primarily designed to run within the provided Docker container, which includes all necessary dependencies and configurations.
+-   Builds and final execution are designed to run within the provided Docker container (`kadykov/typst-cv`), which includes all necessary dependencies (Pandoc, Typst, Lua filters, Typst packages, fonts).
+-   Local development and testing utilize the devcontainer environment, which includes `bats-core`, `just`, `pre-commit`, and other development tools.
--   The proposed `build.sh` script relies on standard POSIX shell commands and the installed tools (Pandoc, Typst).
+-   The `build.sh` script relies on standard POSIX shell commands and the installed tools (Pandoc, Typst).
+-   Tests (`bats`, `sh`) are run from the project root.
+-   CI (GitHub Actions) runs linters and then executes the test suite inside the built Docker container.
--   Environment variables (`TYPSTCV_*`, potentially `PANDOC_DATA_DIR`, `TYPST_PACKAGE_PATH`, `TYPST_FONT_PATHS`) play a role in configuration.
+-   Environment variables (`TYPSTCV_*`, `PANDOC_DATA_DIR`, `TYPST_PACKAGE_PATH`, `TYPST_FONT_PATHS`) play a role in configuration, especially within Docker/CI.

 ## Constraints